Marcin1991/Open-Kanban/Open Kanban Translations/Open-Kanban-Polish/README.md

     * Limiting WIP is a consequence of reducing the batch size of your efforts, and not the other way around.
 However doing either will result in improvements in efficiency and productivity.
 Open Kanban does not ask you to limit WIP, but it does request that you "Reduce the Batch Size of your Efforts."
     * How do you reduce the batch size of your efforts?
 Reduce the complexity and the quantity of things you do at any stage of the value chain.
 In software development this would mean: reduce the number of large stories (epics) you create, and do your best to keep stories simple; also reduce the volume of stories you work on any stage of the Software Development Life Cycle; this way your team will focus, and deliver more value.

-4. Learn and improve continuously
+4. Ciągle ucz się i ulepszaj

+	*	Cztery dotychczasowe praktyki zapewnią, że będziesz robił rzeczy lepiej niż wcześniej, dlatego będziesz dostarczał większą wartość.
+Jednak, aby upewnić się, że zrobiłeś znaczący skok robiąc coś nowego, w duchu, z wartościami, musisz także umieć zatrzymać się i przekształcić wiedzę w usprawnienia!

      *   The four previous practices ensure you are doing things better than before, and that you deliver more value.
 However to make sure you make a significant jump in innovation, morale, and value we must also stop, learn and apply our knowledge to improve!
     *   It is worth mentioning that this practice aligns with the Agile value of embracing change, and there are many ways a Kanban team can implement this practice, you could have Retrospectives, Strategy Meetings or even [Kaizen Groups](https://en.wikipedia.org/wiki/Kaizen).

+    *   Nauka jest kluczem do ciągłego doskonalenia!
+Kiedy nauka jest częścią kultury, częścią przepływu pracy, wtedy ciągłe usprawnianie staje się łatwe.
+    *   Open Kanban wspiera naukę poprzez słuchanie społeczności i wprowadzanie uaktualnień, stając się bardziej Agile i Lean.

     *   Learning is the key concept before continuous improvement can ever happen!
 Once learning is part of the culture, part of the workflow, then improving continuously becomes easy.
     * Open Kanban further supports learning by listening to the community and updating itself to be a better Agile and Lean method.

-### 3. Open Kanban's License
+### 3. Licencja Open Kanban

 Our search for a suitable open source license for the project led us to three possible choices to foster collaboration and the four freedoms we have embraced, those licenses were: the GNU [LGPL](http://www.gnu.org/licenses/lgpl.html) v3, the [MIT](http://opensource.org/licenses/MIT) License, and [Creative Commons](http://creativecommons.org) most open licenses.

 Although the first two licenses are [appropriate](http://choosealicense.com/licenses/), both are designed for sharing of computer source code.
 Creative Commons on the other hand is appropriate for knowledge work that deals with writing, and media creation.
 Major endorsements by [Wikipedia](http://creativecommons.org/weblog/entry/15411), [Flickr](http://www.flickr.com/creativecommons/), [Autodesk](http://creativecommons.org/weblog/entry/39184) and many [more](http://wiki.creativecommons.org/Case_Studies) convinced us of their reputation and [future](http://creativecommons.org/weblog/entry/38371) as a trustworthy promoter of [freedom](http://creativecommons.org/culture) in our culture.

+Licencja Open Kanban opiera się o Creative Commons i jest w pełni zgodna z czterema wolnosciami ruchu wolnego oprogramowania.

 Our Open Kanban License is therefore based on Creative Commons and fully compatible with the four freedoms of the open source movement we embrace. **We selected the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/)**, commonly referred to as [CC BY](http://creativecommons.org/licenses/by/3.0/) as our license; this is one of the most open licenses available.
-Open Kanban's CC BY license fully allows you to:
+Licencja Open Kanban's (CC BY) pozwala Tobie w pełni na:
-- Share, copy, and modify Open Kanban
+- dzielenie się, kopiowanie i modyfikowanie Open Kanban
-- Use Open Kanban for personal, commercial or non-profit goals.
+- użycie Open Kanban do celów osobistych, komercyjnych oraz non-profit.

-We only ask you that you:
-	- Give us credit
-	- Contribute your best ideas back to Open Kanban root repository.

-## How Can You Contribute?
-First of all talk about and recommend Open Kanban!
-You can find the company behind this idea: AgileLion Institute on [Twitter](https://twitter.com/AgileLionInst), [LinkedIn](http://www.linkedin.com/company/agilelion-institute), [Google Plus](https://plus.google.com/104894673916035923996/posts), and on the [web](http://agilelion.com).

-Second, if you understand Kanban well, and wish to contribute, get familiar with Git, fork us and contribute back to us by submitting your [pull request](https://help.github.com/articles/creating-a-pull-request) on [GitHub](https://github.com/agilelion/Open-Kanban)!

-Third, our vision of Open Kanban is much bigger than this document, we want to make Open Kanban into an independent website, and spread the Open Kanban Movement around the world of Agile and Lean practitioners.
-If you would like to do more we welcome your help in any of the following areas:
+Prosimy tylko o:
+	- kredyt zaufania z Twojej strony
+	- włączenie się poprzez, dzielenie się pomysłami, zachowując je w repozytorium

+## W jaki sposób możesz się włączyć?
+Po pierwsze, opowiadaj i rekomenduj Open Kanban!
+Firmę, która kryje się za tą ideą(AgileLion Institute) możesz znaleźć na portalach [Twitter](https://twitter.com/AgileLionInst), [LinkedIn](http://www.linkedin.com/company/agilelion-institute), [Google Plus](https://plus.google.com/104894673916035923996/posts), oraz w [sieci](http://agilelion.com).

+Po drugie, jeżeli rozumiesz metodykę Kanban wystarczająco dobrze, chciałbyś dołączyć i potrafisz pracować z repozytorium kontroli wersji Git, wykonaj fork na [GitHub](https://github.com/agilelion/Open-Kanban) i wróć do nas ze swoim [pull requestem](https://help.github.com/articles/creating-a-pull-request)!

+Po trzecie, jeżeli Twoja wizja Open Kanban znacznie wykracza poza ten dokument, chcielibyśmy rozwijać Open Kanban na niezależnej stronie i rozszerzyć społeczność Open Kanban na cały świat poprzez praktyków Agile oraz Lean.
+Jeżeli chciałbyś zrobić więcej, przyjmiemy Twoją pomoc w jednym z następujących obszarów:
-* Translations.
+* Tłumaczenia.
 We would like to reach the world with Open Kanban.
 We welcome translators from any part of the world!
-* Graphic Design.
+* Projekty graficzne.
 We would like to create several logos to identify people who follow, support us, or join forces as Open Kanban Methods or Certified Education providers.
-* Web Design and Development.
-We would like to have a website dedicated to Open Kanban, where people can find information about the project, education providers and like minded people who support the initiative.
-We are committed to Open Source solutions and languages such as PHP, Drupal and Ruby on Rails.
+* Web Design oraz programowanie.
+Chcielibyśmy posiadać stronę internetową przeznaczoną wyłącznie na potrzeby Open Kanban, gdzie można byłoby znaleźć informacje o projekcie, materiały kształceniowe oraz ludzi mających wspólne poglądy, którzy wspierają inicjatywę.
+Zobowiązani jesteśmy do użycia rozwiązań i języków open source jak PHP, Durpal i Ruby on Rails.
 * Hosting.
-If you would like to host our website, let us know.
-We are committed to open source operating systems such as Linux and FreeBSD.
+Jeśli chciałbyś hostować naszą stronę, poinformuj nas o tym.
+Zobowiązani jesteśmy do użycia systemu operacyjnego open source jak Linux oraz FreeBSD.
 * Open Kanban Education.
 Join our initiative to offer Certified Open Kanban courses.
 We are in the early stages of this initiative; we would like to join forces with several education providers who share our vision for an Open Kanban alternative in the market.
 If you are interested please [contact us.](http://agilelion.com/contact)
-* Financial Support.
-A financial donation page will be created soon, but if you want to contribute now, feel free to contact us [directly.](http://agilelion.com/contact)
-* Ideas and Suggestions.
-We welcome them in our [forum!](http://www.linkedin.com/groups?home=&amp;gid=4809439)
+* Wsparcie finansowe.
+Strona, dzięki której będzie można przekazać darowiznę powstanie wkrótce, lecz jeśli chcesz wesprzeć nas już teraz, nie wahaj się kontaktować bezpośrednio z nami [bezpośrednio.](http://agilelion.com/contact)
+* Pomysły i sugestie.
+Czakamy na nie na naszym [forum](http://www.linkedin.com/groups?home=&amp;gid=4809439)!

 Finally do consider contributing to the sponsor behind this project: AgileLion Institute by taking a [class with us.](http://agilelion.com/agile-kanban-classes) Our Kanban Ace course is the first one that is fully based on Open Kanban, and while you learn you make Open Kanban stronger.